Young Conaway Stargatt & Taylor

 Young Conaway Stargatt & Taylor, LLP (YCST) is an American law practice based in Wilmington, Delaware.
 YCST is the second largest law firm in the state of Delaware, and provides legal services to a number of local and international clients.
 In 2014 YCST was ranked by Chambers USA legal organization as a national leader in the legal profession.
 From 2011 to 2015 it represented Jay Miscovich during the Miscovich Emeralds Hoax.
-The law firm notably served as the now-defunct Kodak's legal council during the camera company's bankruptcy proceedings and longstanding patent disputes with Apple.
+The law firm notably served as the now-defunct Kodak's legal counsel during the camera company's bankruptcy proceedings and longstanding patent disputes with Apple.

 History

 Young Conaway Stargatt & Taylor was founded in Wilmington, Delaware in 1959 by Hy Young, H. James Conaway Jr., Bruce M. Stargatt and William F. Taylor.

 In 2012 the firm relocated to the former Daniel L. Herrmann Courthouse.